PaulHaywood/ahk_scripts/WDM/README.md

 Adjust accordingly

+<H2>Adjust your sleep time</H2>

+The lines that start with 'sleep' are the lines that tell your system to wait before the next command is executed

+If you are running this on a laptop, and it has auto power down, then you will need to have multiple sleep lines in order to keep it awake

+Alternatively, you can have just one sleep command to sleep for a certain amount of time

+<code> sleep 1000 </code> - This will make your system sleep for 1 second

+More information on the sleep/pause function here: https://www.autohotkey.com/docs/v1/lib/Sleep.htm

 <H2>When this script will fail?</H2>
 Captchas - youll need to modify it, but it can be done easily